 What’s the next level?

-Let us look at what the Blockchain and Cryptocurrency is all about –
+What Blockchain and Cryptocurrency is all about

-While bank’s ledger is linked with a centralized network, Blockchain is completely anonymous thus protecting its users’ identities.
-This anonymity makes the technology a secure way to do transactions.Blockchain is always implemented on distributed networks.
-The algorithm that it uses lowers the dependency on people to authenticate the transactions, giving Blockchain the potential to unsettle the prevalent financial systems.
+While the bank’s ledger is linked with a centralized network, Blockchain is completely anonymous, thus protecting its users’ identities.
+This anonymity makes the technology a secure way to do transactions, and Blockchain is consistently implemented on distributed networks.
+The algorithm it uses lowers people’s dependency on authenticating the transactions, giving Blockchain the potential to unsettle the prevalent financial systems.

 The electronic record of transactions is incessantly maintained and then verified in the ‘blocks’ of records.
-Finally, the meddle-proof ledger is then shared between the parties on their computer servers by taking help of cryptography.
+Finally, the meddle-proof ledger is then shared between the parties on their computer servers by taking the help of cryptography.

-Cryptocurrency is a digital currency that exists and operates in digital peer to peer networks.
+Cryptocurrency is a digital currency that exists and operates in digital -Peer-to-Peer networks.
 It is not a string of data like your regular MP3 and Video files that can be copied.
 Cryptocurrency is actually an entry on a global ledger known as Blockchain.

 How does it work?

 When you are sending someone cryptocurrencies, you are not sending them a series of files.
 Instead, you are writing down the exchange in the ledger, a.k.a.
 Blockchain.
 Now even though Blockchain is a decentralized record, there’s no group of people who update the ledger, like what happens in banks.
-The mechanism is completely decentralized.
+The mechanism is entirely decentralized.

 Are you ready for the move?